Chaos looms as Bus Éireann staff set for all-out strike

-Passengers are facing chaos as Bus Éireann workers are set to stage an all-out strike.
+Passengers are facing chaos as Bus Éireann workers are set to stage an all-out strike, writes Elaine Loughlin.

 And there are now fears the industrial unrest could spread to other public sector workers including Iarnród Éireann and Dublin Bus.